-The lowdown on the Collins Cup, the PTO’s flagship pro triathlon race featuring USA, Europe and Internationals teams doing battle for glory.
+The lowdown on the Collins Cup, the PTO’s flagship pro triathlon race featuring Europe, the USA and Internationals teams doing battle for glory.

-The Collins Cup is a pro triathlon race organised by the PTO to bring the world’s best triathletes together in teams of 12 representing the USA, Europe and Internationals.
+The Collins Cup is a pro triathlon race organised by the PTO designed to bring the world’s best triathletes together in teams of 12 representing Europe, the USA and Internationals.
 Backed by legendary team captains, there will be 12 head-to-head-to-head races over a 2km swim, 80km bike and 18km run – all in a bid to see ‘Who Rules Triathlon’.

 Check out PTO’s explainer on the race format below, then read on for loads more information on the Collins Cup.